sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

   which should use Standard subscriptions?
 - Do you want to impose any limitations on how many systems an internal customer can deploy?
 How are subscriptions payed for (does the Linux team buy all subscriptions and distribute all costs to the internal customer or has the internal customer to buy the subscriptions themselves)?
 - Do we need to support bare metal deployments?
-If so, is the hardware standardized?
-Bonding?
-VLANs?
+If so, is the hardware standardized? `Bonding`? `VLANs`?
 - What is the preferred deployment type?
 Bare metal, virtual machine?
-- Any special hardware that needs special drivers (bare metal), such as Infiniband or even more specialized hardware?
+- Any special hardware that needs special drivers (bare metal), such as `Infiniband` or even more specialized hardware?
-- What about DNS: Has every system to be registered to an existing LDAP server (such as Microsoft Active Directory) or can a cross-forest-trust with an existing LDAP deployment using for instance Red Hat Identity Management be considered?
+- What about `DNS`: Has every system to be registered to an existing `LDAP` server (such as Microsoft Active Directory) or can a cross-forest-trust with an existing `LDAP` deployment using for instance Red Hat Identity Management be considered?
-- Are there separate sub nets for Linux systems? (important for reverse DNS when creating cross-forest-trusts with IdMs)
+- Are there separate sub nets for Linux systems? (important for reverse `DNS` when creating cross-forest-trusts with `IdMs`)
 - Do we need to be compliant to regulations?
 Which ones?
-- Which hardening is applicable?
-DISA STIG?
-CIS?
-NIST?
+- Which hardening is applicable? `DISA STIG`? `CIS`? `NIST`?
 Something different?
 - How many Lifecycle Environments/stages should we offer? (such as, e.g. `dev`, `qa`, `prod`)
-- How do we install servers?
-PXE, Discovery, Gold Image, etc.?
+- How do we install servers? `PXE`, Discovery, Gold Image, etc.?
 - Should cloud instances be registered to the Satellite?
-(Such as instances on Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), etc.).
+(Such as instances on Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (`GCP`), etc.).
 - Do we want to install highly customized systems or deploy a default and configure it after the installation?
 - What tool do we use to configure the systems?
 Satellite?
 Ansible Automation Platform?
 Puppet?
 Salt?
 Chef?
 - Do we need to enforce configuration every X minutes/hours/days/weeks?
 - What is our patch cycle?
 Every 2/4/6/* weeks?
-- Do we need to do emergency patching? (**quick** patching in case a new critical CVE gets discovered)
+- Do we need to do emergency patching? (**quick** patching in case a new critical `CVE` gets discovered)
 - ...

 This list can go on and on and on.
 It is a **very complex discussion** that will take many, many hours and is ***very important*** to get the basics right when starting of